devJuanS/fullstackopen-course/part-02/course-info/README.md

 ## Step 8: Calculate the sum of exercises using the method `reduce`.

 **Goal**: Refactoring the component `Total` to use the method `reduce` to get the sum of exercises.

+## Step 9: Extend the application to allow for an arbitrary number of courses.

+**Goal**: Modify the `App` component to render the courses collection.

+## Step 10: Separate module for the component `course`.

+**Goal**: Declare the Course component as a separate module, which is imported by the App component.